Villa Malfatti in San Giorgio Canavese

 The villa is flanked by a typically Piedmontese rustic brick building.

-The design of the park is still faithful to the original project: the southern Italian side, the northern English one.
+The design of the park is still faithful to the original project: the southern Italian side, the north English one.

 Remarkable is a centuries-old magnolia, flanked by giant Atlantic cedars, limes and palms.